Impact of the Digital Product Passport on the furniture industry in the EU

 What does this mean for the furniture industry?

-Sustainability and competitive advantages
+Sustainability and Competitive Advantages

 The practical aspects

-Example: The Danish Crown Project
+Real-World Example: Danish Crown Project

 Sign up for our Digital Product Passport email list